LowPolyCount/UI-Power-Tools/README.md

 # Installation
 Download the source and place in your engine or project plugins folder.
 Example: YourProject/Plugins/UIPowerTools

+In your Project's Build.cs file add "UIPowerTools" to PublicDependencyModuleNames and then add the following:

+        if (Target.bBuildEditor)
+        {
+            PublicDependencyModuleNames.Add("UIPowerToolsEd");

+			// test requires editor due to tests using AutomationEditorCommon if (Target.WithAutomationTests)
+			{
+				PublicDependencyModuleNames.Add("UIPowerToolsTest");
+			}
+		}

 # Setup
 ### UICS